 Robotic systems are already being deployed in various settings worldwide, assisting humans with a highly diverse range of tasks.
 One sector in which robots could prove particularly advantageous is agriculture, where they could complete demanding manual tasks faster and more efficiently.

 Among the many agricultural tasks that robots could tackle is the removal of weeds, which can cause significant damage to both livestock and crop farming.
-In fact, fast-growing and can both reduce the yield of crops and potentially poison animals, including horses, sheep, and cows.
+In fact, fast-growing and invasive weeds can both reduce the yield of crops and potentially poison animals, including horses, sheep, and cows.

-Researchers at VVT Technical Research Centre of Finland Ltd recently developed a new that can autonomously remove an invasive weed known as Rumex longifolius, or longleaf dock, which are highly rich in oxalates, compounds that can be poisonous to some livestock.
+Researchers at VVT Technical Research Centre of Finland Ltd recently developed a new robot that can autonomously remove an invasive weed known as Rumex longifolius, or longleaf dock, which are highly rich in oxalates, compounds that can be poisonous to some livestock.
 Their robot, introduced in a paper pre-published on arXiv.

 "Automatic weeding technologies have attained a lot of attention lately, because of the harms and challenges weeds are causing for livestock farming, in addition to that weeds reduce yields," Jarkko Kotaniemi, Niko Känsäkoski and Tapio Heikkilä wrote in their paper.